CONTENTS

 Actions to implement:

-• Develop Lean training programs adapted to each level of the organization.
+• Develop Lean training programs tailored to each level of the organization.

 6. Foster continuous improvement